jenessal/heartfailure/README.md

 ## Run API Server

-The API server requires Python 3, `make` and the python package `virtualenv`.
-To start the server and build the virtual environment run:
+The package requires Python 3.7, `make` and the python package `virtualenv` to build a virtual environment from which to run the server.
+To get a Python 3.7 environment for example with `conda` we can run `conda create -n myenv python=3.7`, `conda activate myenv` and `pip install virtualenv`.
+To start the server and build the local virtual environment run:

    ``make run``